diverger/gh-obs-helper/DEVELOPMENT.md

 # Development Guide

-This guide explains how to develop, build, and release the OBS Action Helper.
+This guide explains how to develop, build, and release the GH OBS Helper.

 ## 🏗️ Build Process